pattty847/pattty847/README.md

 # Pat

-I build local-first AI tooling and trading software.
+I build stuff for fun and bring ideas I have to life. :D

-Right now I'm focused on [CopeNet](https://github.com/pattty847/CopeNet): a local-first agent operator studio for running local and CLI-backed models, inspecting what they actually did, and turning useful sessions into repeatable workflows.
+Right now I'm focused on [CopeNet](https://github.com/pattty847/CopeNet): an agent operator studio for running frontier and CLI-backed models in a workspace that I use everyday.
+You can inspect what they actually do, and turn useful sessions into repeatable workflows.

 ## Main Projects